dotdc/dotdc.github.io/content/blog/service-level-objectives-made-easy-with-sloth-and-pyrra/index.md

 author = "David Calvert"
-title = "Service Level Objectives made easy with Sloth and Pyrra" date = "2023-06-29" description = "In this article, I will explain the main differences between Sloth and Pyrra, two projects that aims to help you create and manage Service Level Objectives." tags = [
+title = "Service Level Objectives made easy with Sloth and Pyrra" date = "2023-06-29" description = "In this article, I will explain the main differences between Sloth and Pyrra, two projects that aim to help you create and manage Service Level Objectives." tags = [
     "observability", "kubernetes", "sre", "monitoring" ]